smarttvsystems/plplugin.program.smartwizard./apks.txt.md

 This file is used to provide the wizard the necessary information to install external '.apk' files.
-The wizard already comes with built in scrapers for the latest Kodi and SPMC (non-alpha) builds.
+The wizard already comes with built in scrapers for the latest Kodi (stable *and* unstable) builds.
 The APK Installer menu is only shown if running on an Android device or when in developer mode.

 The fields in this file are all required.